Table of contents

 Inside a Google Collaborative Inbox, if you’re looking to monitor team performance, all you’d know is the number of emails received and sent.

-You have no way to know how your team deals with emails.
-For example, if you use the Google Collaborative Inbox to manage support, you will have no answers to (a) average first response time, (b) average time to close a ticket, or (c) who in your team needs more training.
+You have no way of knowing how your team deals with emails.
+For example, if you use the Google Collaborative Inbox to manage support, you will have no answers to (a) the average first response time, (b) the average time to close a ticket, or (c) who in your team needs more training.

-Running support or sales without knowing how well does your team manage emails is like driving a car with your eyes shut.
+Running support or sales without knowing how well your team manages emails is like driving a car with your eyes shut.

 And that is why we built Hiver.

 How Hiver helps you achieve seamless team collaboration

 Hiver has an answer to every Google Collaborative Inbox shortcoming.
 Allow me to run you through them.